-• Bank Deposits: Report the complete name of each financial institution in which you have personal deposit accounts aggregating more than \$5,000 as of the close of the reporting period or that generated more than \$200 in unearned income during the reporting period.

-This includes checking accounts, savings accounts, certificates of deposit, sweep accounts, and any other type of account offered through a financial institution.
+- Bank Deposits: Report the complete name of each financial institution in which you have personal deposit accounts aggregating more than \$5,000 as of the close of the reporting period or that generated more than \$200 in - Unearned income refers only to the interest received on the bank deposit account and does not refer to earned income deposited in the bank deposit account. - unearned income during the reporting period.
+Please include checking accounts, savings accounts, certificates of deposit, sweep accounts, and any other type of account offered through a financial institution.
 You must aggregate all accounts with an institution to determine whether you have reached the reporting thresholds.
-Do not combine accounts at separate financial institutions or accounts held by different asset owners at the same institution (e.g., do not combine bank accounts held by you with bank accounts held by your dependent child).

-- Bonds: Report the complete name of each bond, identifying the bond by the name of the government entity (e.g., state, municipality), company, or other issuer and the bond type (e.g., general obligation, revenue).
+Do not combine accounts at separate financial institutions or accounts held by different asset owners at the same institution (e.g., do not combine bank accounts held by you with bank accounts held by your dependent child). - Bonds: Report the complete name of each bond, identifying the bond by the name of the government entity (e.g., state, municipality), company, or other issuer and the bond type (e.g., general obligation, revenue).
 For each bond, you must also disclose the coupon and full maturity date.
 If the bond has a floating coupon, you must indicate that it is a floating rate bond and adjust the coupon as appropriate on each report. - Brokerage Accounts: Report the complete name of a brokerage account in which you hold at least one reportable asset.
 Report (1) the name of the account; and (2) each underlying asset that is reportable.